apjones6/Tetris/README.md

  - Increased knowledge with C++
  - Basic knowledge with DirectX and DXUT
  - Basic game programming techniques
- - Basic knowledge of using Git, and possibly also GitHub
+ - Basic knowledge of using Git and GitHub
  - Basic graphics programming techniques
+ - Familiarity with Doxygen documentation
  - A game to play

 Boost